 There is, however, a key difference between discounted and undiscounted cash flows: discounted cash flows have been adjusted to incorporate the time value of money, unlike undiscounted cash flows which aren’t adjusted to include the time value of money.

-When these two methods are used to evaluate an investment, the outcomes will be significantly different, so it’s essential to know how to tell them apart.
+When these two methods are used to evaluate an investment, the outcomes will be significantly different, so it’s essential to let Sprint Funding help you know how to tell them apart.

 What is Discounted Cash Flow?